microsoft/live-share/docs/use/share-project-join-session-visual-studio.md

 ### Leave the collaboration session

-As a guest, you can leave the collaboration session without ending it for others by closing the tool or by clicking the **Sharing** button and selecting **Leave Live Share Session**.
+As a guest, you can leave the collaboration session without ending it for others by closing the tool.

 ![Screenshot that shows the Visual Studio Live Share menu when joined in a collaboration session.](../media/vs-leave-session.png)

+Or you can leave the session by clicking the **Sharing** button and selecting **Leave Live Share Session**.

 Any temp files are automatically cleaned up so no further action is needed.